OctopusDeploy/blog/blog/2020-01/devops-documentation/index.md

 ![DevOps practices power Octopus documentation](devops_documentation_2020.png)

-We recently added detailed end-to-end CI/CD guides to [Octopus documentation](https://octopus) to help teams configure their delivery pipeline.
-We applied DevOps principles to the process of creating software documentation and achieved a great outcome.
-Useful step-by-step guides, easy screenshot maintenance and a screencast of the entire process as a bonus.
-Read on to learn how we did it.
+We recently added detailed end-to-end CI/CD guides to [Octopus documentation](https://octopus.com/docs/guides) to help teams configure their delivery pipeline.
+We applied DevOps principles to the process of creating software documentation that allowed us to create useful step-by-step guides, with automated screenshot maintenance and a screencast of the entire process as a bonus.

----

-If you are reading this post, I’ll assume you’ve had the experience of supporting a friend, colleague, customer, or family member with a technical issue over the phone.
-And you know how inefficient that conversation is:
+If you've ever tried supporting a friend, colleague, customer, or family member with a technical issue over the phone, you know how inefficient that conversation can be:

 *Click the big green “OK” button.
 You’ll need to scroll down the page.
 It’s in the bottom right-hand corner.
 No, not that button.
 No, not that one either.
 No, don’t click the back button.
 Sigh… OK, let’s start again.*